BESTenergytrade/simply/doc/source/pricing_strategies.rst

     - Due to the actor strategy the actor plans to buy 10 energy from the market maker in 3 time steps
         - The market_schedule will have 10 as a value at index 3
     - The actor generates an order at the current time step for a lower price than 0.5 currency units, e.g. 0.25
-    - The market maker will not match this order, but local prosumers might sell for this price.
+    - The market maker will not match this order, but local prosumers might sell for this price, which is lower than the market maker price
         - If the order gets matched the market_schedule will deduct the matched energy at index 3
         - If the order does not get matched the price for order generation will be increased in the next time step, e.g. 0.35
     - If no matching takes place up until index 3, the order generation will use the final price of 0.5 currency units to guarantee matching with the market_maker

 Pricing can be custom function with the arguments steps (int), final_price (float) and energy(float)

-- the index is the amount of time steps until interaction with the mm is planned
+- steps the amount of time steps until interaction with the market_maker is planned
 - final price is the guaranteed market maker price
-- energy is the energy amount of the planned interaction.
-Mostly used to determine the direction of the order.
+- energy is the energy amount of the planned interaction, mostly used to determine the direction of the order.
 Positive energy amounts mean buying power and vice versa.

 Besides the custom function, 3 different pricing strategies are implemented in form of a dictionary.
 The dictionary has two keys "name" and "params".
 The name describes the functions and params defines the function parameters.
-The pricing strategies are described shortly below
+The pricing strategies are described shortly below.

 .. _linear_pricing: